rguske/rguske.github.io/post/vmware-vsphere-integrated-containers-part-4-docker-run-a-container-vm/index.md

 # vSphere Integrated Containers Part IV: docker run a Container-VM

+## Instantiate a nginx cVM

 Now that we´ve become more familiar with the Virtual Container Host, it´s time to run our first Container-VM on it.
 The following example will show you how easy it is to instantiate an <a href="https://hub.docker.com/r/vmwarecna/nginx/" target="_blank">Nginx </a> Web Server container-image.

 We first `pull` down the image from Docker Hub to our Datastore by using `docker -H 192.168.100.222:2376 --tls pull vmwarecna/nginx`.

 You´ll see some running tasks in your vCenter taskbar under *Recent Tasks*.
 Validate the downloaded image with `docker -H 192.168.100.222:2376 --tls images`.

 ```shell